Rusal plans to quit China aluminium JV, set up shop in Shanghai - sources

 A rebound in Chinese demand after the coronavirus outbreak pushed the arb wide open this year, however, sending aluminium flows into China to their highest since 2009.

-Partly to capitalise on such opportunities, Rusal is hiring for positions in Shanghai, the sources said.
-One pointed out it would not have to split the profit on any import deals this way.
+By managing its own selling Rusal will not have to split the profit on any import deals, sources with knowledge of its plans said.

-The company is seeking an aluminium sales manager and business development manager in Shanghai, jobs website Glassdoor.com shows.
+Rusal is seeking an aluminium sales manager and business development manager in Shanghai, job ads posted this month on website Glassdoor.com show.
 Other positions advertised are for a traffic operator and a technical product manager.

-"Rusal is developing presence and market share in China," the advertisements posted this month say.

 The hirings revive plans Rusal had for a Shanghai office two years ago when it faced U.S. sanctions but ultimately only set up a trading unit in Beijing.